dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 ## SSL termination

-> SSL termination is a process of terminationg the SSL/TLS connection on the edge of your infrastructure.
-This way helping the management of certificates since you dont have to maintain them outside of your infrastructure's secure context.
+> SSL termination is a process of terminating the SSL/TLS connection on the edge of your infrastructure.
+This way helping the management of certificates since you don't have to maintain them outside of your infrastructure's secure context.
 Helps to debug and trace the interservice communication.
-Helps to easy the load pressure on servers since they dont have to deal with encryption.
-SSL termination is usally done in the main ingress for your services.
+Helps to easy the load pressure on servers since they don't have to deal with encryption.
+SSL termination is usually done in the main ingress for your services.
+{: .prompt-info }

 ## Mutual TLS

 > It is an extension for TLS protocol which make possible that both parties authenticate to each other during the handshake process.
+{: .prompt-info }

 mTLS handshake process: